tlw8253/UnitConverter/README.md

 ##     git add scr/main/..
     the above will stage the files to add in the next two steps
-6.  run git commit as follows, you will be sent to VIM editor and must add a comment git commit -a
-7.  final step update the repository on GitHub: git push
+6.  run git commit as follows, you will be sent to VIM editor and must add a comment git commit -a67.  final step update the repository on GitHub: git push
-8.  final status check
+7.  final status check
 	git status